apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Donald Trump admits criminal charges will damage 2024 presidential campaign**
+**Judge schedules Friday hearing on protective order in election subversion case against Trump**

-You can read more about it [here](https://www.ft.com/content/f0bc80d3-2e7b-43cf-a143-79ca0e3c123b).
+You can read more about it [here](https://www.cnn.com/2023/08/08/politics/trump-protective-order-hearing/index.html).

 ## Requirements
 - Python 3.8